stonepros/stone/doc/rados/operations/monitoring.rst

  Monitoring a Cluster
 ======================

-Once you have a running cluster, you may use the ``ceph`` tool to monitor your cluster.
+Once you have a running cluster, you may use the ``stone`` tool to monitor your cluster.
 Monitoring a cluster typically involves checking OSD status, monitor status, placement group status and metadata server status.